What is Racism?

 All these systems are built with an already ingrained bias, a racist and discriminatory lens that doesn’t provide or allow for equal or fair opportunities for racialized peoples to succeed.

-In a settler colonial state like Canada, the systems that were put in place at the creation of the country benefited colonists and disadvantaged Indigenous peoples.
-The state took land away from Indigenous people all across Turtle Island to create wealth and opportunities for settlers.
+In a settler colonial state like Canada, the systems that were put in place at the creation of the country benefited colonists and disadvantaged First Nations peoples.
+The state took land away all across Turtle Island to create wealth and opportunities for settlers.
 Much of our society today continues to reinforce this power dynamic.

 It is time for change.